 Whilst attaching the guy lines too horizontally will take up too much room and on campsites, this is not always possible and the lines may be tripped or driven over.

 What to do when the wind really picks up?

 Quite often even the best of weather reports or reporters can get the weather wrong.
 In the video below Michael Fish reassures his audience not to worry about the forecasted weather as it wouldn’t happen.

 It’s ok Michael, it was only the worse hurricane since recordings began.

 Anyway, as I was saying, if the weather does deteriorate and the wind picks up and your gazebo has sides attached then its a case of ‘batten down the hatches’.

-That’s right, contrary to lots of opinion the best way to withstand strong winds is to lower all the sides, close the doorway and add any extra supports that you may have such as extra;
+That’s right, contrary to lots of opinions the best way to withstand strong winds is to lower all the sides, close the doorway and add any extra supports that you may have such as extra:

 - Guy Ropes